qmacro/qmacro.github.io/src/about.md

 <a name="bio"></a>
 ## Bio and photos

-Here's a short bio, which can also be found on the [Developer Advocates](https://developers.sap.com/developer-advocates.html) page:
+Here's a short bio (and there's a slightly longer alternative on the [Developer Advocates](https://developers.sap.com/developer-advocates.html) page):

 > Developer Advocate at SAP.
 O'Reilly and SAP Press author.
 SAP community pioneer and original SAP Community co-creator.
 Learner.
 Coffee drinker.
 Runner.
 "Bulldog of logic".
 Opinions my own, and there are many of them.